fangwei123456/spikingjelly/docs/source/tutorials/en/surrogate.rst

 If we use the unit impulse function to calculate the gradient and apply the gradient descent, the training will be very unstable.
 To solve this problem, the surrogate gradient method \
 is proposed.
 Refer to `Surrogate Gradient Learning in Spiking Neural Networks <https://arxiv.org/abs/1901.09948>`_ for more details.

-The surrogate function is used to generate spikes, which can be found in the codes of :class:`BaseNode.neuronal_fire <spikingjelly.activation_based.neuron.BaseNode.neuronal_fire>`:
+The surrogate function is used to generate spikes, as shown by :meth:`SimpleBaseNode.neuronal_fire <spikingjelly.activation_based.neuron.SimpleBaseNode.neuronal_fire>`:

 .. code-block:: python

     # spikingjelly.activation_based.neuron
-    class BaseNode(base.MemoryModule):
+    class SimpleBaseNode(base.MemoryModule):
         def __init__(..., surrogate_function: Callable = surrogate.Sigmoid(), ...)
         # ...
         self.surrogate_function = surrogate_function